pietrobraione/tardis/README.md

 ## Generated tests

-The tests are generated in EvoSuite format, where a test suite is composed by two classes: a scaffolding class, and the class containing all the test cases (the actual suite).
+The tests are generated in EvoSuite format, where a test suite is composed by two classes: a scaffolding class, and a class containing the actual test cases (the actual suite).
+In case the `-evosuite_no_dependency` option is active, the scaffolding class will not be generated, and the suite will be composed by the actual suite class only: Note, however, that without scaffolding the tests might be flaky.
 TARDIS will produce many suites each containing exactly one test case: If, e.g., a run of TARDIS generates 10 test cases, then in the directory indicated with the `-out` command line parameter you will find 10 scaffolding classes, and 10 actual test suite classes each containing exactly 1 test case.
-Note that you do *not* need the scaffolding classes to compile and run the tests in the test suite classes, but these depend on JUnit and on the EvoSuite jar.
-You can safely remove the latter dependency by manually editing the generated files, otherwise you need to put the EvoSuite jar used to generate the tests in the classpath when compiling and running the generated test suites.
+Note that all these classes depend on the JUnit and EvoSuite jars, therefore you will need to put these jars on the classpath when compiling and running the test suites.
+If the `-evosuite_no_dependency` option is active, the tests will not depend on EvoSuite so you will not need to put the EvoSuite jar on the classpath.

-The generated files have names structured as follows:
+The names of the generated files are structured as follows:

     <class name>_<number>_Test_scaffolding.java //the scaffolding class
     <class name>_<number>_Test.java             //the actual suite class